AsherTeo/Airbnb-Price-Prediction-/README.md

 A series of experiments were conducted to predict Airbnb prices using different data modalities (text, metadata, and combined features).
 We also explored a range of machine learning architectures, including hybrid models that combined text-based embeddings with structured metadata.

-Below is a breakdown of the features used, methods applied, and the evaluation metrics (Mean Absolute Error - MAE, and Root Mean Squared Error - RMSE) for each experiment.

 **Layer Configuration:**
 - First 6 layers of BERT were frozen to retain general language understanding.
 - Last 6 layers were fine-tuned for domain-specific learning.